se37301/suburban/README.md

 The ambition is to release "Suburban" structure as a Distributed Open Source framework for mankind, no matter if it is Global , National, State or Tribal or even a future new society on planet Mars.

-A structure needs to be defined for the Focus Areas and their Types in relation to its States , Societies and its Individuals
+A structure needs to be defined for the Focus Areas and their Types in relation to its States , Societies and its Individuals.
+The primary focus of "Suburban" is to focus and prioritise the things that matters the most.

+Suburban societys needs to shift the focus towards A level priorities.

+The D - Diversity evel is a multi-complexity domain which has opposite forces of conlicts that needs to be controlled in a safe and secure way.

 The are are some principles and behaviours as inputs in the Suburban requirements and constraints